p-b-j/census-das-container/README.md

 ```

 ## Configuration
-There are a few ways to specify
+There are a few ways to specify changes to where input/output/temporary files are located.
+These are specified using the `das_container.conf` file.

 ### DAS files location
 By default, the code is meant to run under a subdirectory of your home directory,
 and many of the input/output files are based on your home directory (`~/das_files`, `~/gurobi.lic`, `~/das-log`).